 There is a green grocer near my apartment that goes by the name of Bob.
 Bob and I have a long, if disjointed, history.
 I first met him twelve years ago, when I was living with my college boyfriend in Mile-End, three streets over from his shop.
 In that year and a half, most of our groceries were done at Bob’s.
 Sometimes we’d order a samosa from the display counter on our way out, sharing bites on our walk home until all that was left were the oily remnants of a brown paper bag and grease-slicked fingers.
-If I did groceries on my own, it meant that I had the whole samosa to myself, which was even better.
+If I did groceries on my own, it meant that I had the whole samosa to myself, which of course was even better.

 When that relationship came to end, I moved to the opposite end of the city, only to return to the neighbourhood two years later, renting out a tiny 2 1/2 sandwiched between a used book store and a Greek restaurant on Parc Avenue, one short block away from Bob’s.
 He greeted my first visit back with a “Hey you – long time no see!
 How’ve you been?“, and we picked up where we left off, as though no time had passed.